neoforged/.github/primers/1.21.2/index.md

         - `getLootTable` - Returns the `ResourceKey` of the loot table the entity should use, if present.
         - `isControlledByOrIsLocalPlayer` - Return whether the entity is the local player or is controlled by a local player.
         - `shouldPlayLavaHurtSound` - When `true`, plays the lava hurt sound when the entity is hurt by lava.
+        - `onRemoval` - A method that gets called when the entity is removed.
+        - `cancelLerp` - Stops any lerped movement.
+        - `forceSetRotation` - Sets the rotation of the entity.
     - `EntityType`
         - `getDefaultLootTable` now returns an `Optional` in case the loot table is not present
         - `$Builder#noLootTable` - Sets the entity type to have no loot spawn on death.